Tropical Geometric Variation of Phylogenetic Tree Shapes: Trees, Tree Spaces, and Tropical Geometry

 Phylogenetic trees are the fundamental mathematical model for biological evolution.
 They are constructed from molecular sequence data of a finite number of species, and graphically represent the evolutionary phylogeny of the species.

-\begin{definition} A {\em phylogenetic tree} $T = (V,E)$ is an acyclic connected graph with no vertex of degree 2. $V$ is a set of vertices that are labeled terminal nodes with degree 1 called {\em leaves}; non-leaf vertices have degree greater than 2. $E$ is a set of nonnegative length {\em edges} or {\em branches} that represent evolutionary time.
+\begin{definition} A {\em phylogenetic tree} $T = (V,E)$ is an acyclic connected graph with at most one vertex of degree 2. $V$ is a set of vertices that are labeled terminal nodes with degree 1 called {\em leaves}; non-leaf vertices have degree greater than 2. $E$ is a set of nonnegative length {\em edges} or {\em branches} that represent evolutionary time.
 Edges that connect to leaves are called {\em external} or {\em pendant} edges; otherwise, they are known as {\em internal} edges.

 When there is a common ancestor from which all leaves evolve, the tree is called {\em rooted} and the {\em root} is a unique node of degree 2.
 In rooted trees, the evolution progresses from the common ancestor (root) by a series of bifurcations (edges, $E$) and ends in the terminal nodes (leaves, $V$).
 When there is no common ancestor among the leaves, the tree is {\em unrooted}. \end{definition}